Niilo Keinänen

 FAQ

-What tech stack or programming languages can you help with?
+Q: What tech stack or programming languages can you help with?

-The most important aspects of my advise are not tied to any specific tech stack or programming language.
+A: The most important aspects of my advise are not tied to any specific tech stack or programming language.
 As in, file formats, structuring data, and transferring data.
 So regardless of your tech stack, I can give you extremely valuable performance advice.In any case, I'm a web developer, so anything JS/TS is my comfort zone when it comes to actual implementation work.

-I don't believe you can drop message size of 455 MB to 32 MB.
+Q: I don't believe you can drop message size of 455 MB to 32 MB.
 Are you down-sampling the information?

-You'd be shocked to know how memory-wasteful the most commonly used practices in transferring data are.
+A: You'd be shocked to know how memory-wasteful the most commonly used practices in transferring data are.
 Practices like string-based formats (especially JSON), row-oriented structures and structured cloning can result in A) duplicating entire datasets just to send/receive them and B) using easily 10 times more memory to represent the same information.

-Our application already uses compression (gzip/brotli/etc.), what more can you offer us?
+Q: Our application already uses compression (gzip/brotli/etc.), what more can you offer us?